 Best examples of plant-based yogurts may include coconut yogurt, almond yogurt, oat milk yogurt, cashew milk yogurt.
 Any other plant-based milk can be made into yogurt.

 Regular consumption of these yogurts may offer various health benefits, including:

 - Improved bone density

 - Osteoporosis prevention

 Also, to benefit from the probiotic effects, make sure you eat it regularly.
-Though not so diverse in probiotics, but it’s high in vitamin C, B, and K, manganese, iron, sodium, and antioxidants, all of which can promote good health and wellbeing.
+Though not so diverse in probiotics, it’s also high in vitamin C, B, and K, manganese, iron, sodium, and antioxidants, all of which can promote good health and wellbeing.